 Mount Wilson Observatory – Mount Wilson

-That day recently arrived, so we hopped in the car and, dodging speeding motorcycles, bicycles and cars at every turn along the way, survived the 45-minute drive from Pasadena to this famed astronomical landmark located at an elevation exceeding 5,000 feet.
-Although not as clear as we had hoped, the views of the Los Angeles basin weren’t too bad on the drive…
+That day recently arrived, so we hopped in the car and, dodging speeding motorcycles, bicycles and vehicles at every turn along the way, survived the 45-minute drive from Pasadena to this famed astronomical landmark located at an elevation exceeding 5,000 feet.
+Although not as clear as we had hoped, the views of the Los Angeles basin weren’t too bad on the drive.

-… and when we arrived at Mount Wilson, the weather was pristine and perfect for our visit to the observatory founded in 1904 by pioneering astrophysicist George Ellery Hale.
+When we arrived at Mount Wilson, the weather was pristine and perfect.
+Pioneering astrophysicist George Ellery Hale founded the observatory in 1904.

 For a few moments, we looked around at all the TV and other electrical towers that dot the mountainside.